hazelcast/hazelcast/docs/design/instance-tracking/instance-tracking.md

  - `server` - this value is used when the instance was started using the `start.sh` or `start.bat` scripts.
 If the JVM argument `hazelcast.tracking.server` is set to `true`, we conclude that the instance was started in server mode.
  - `client` - this instance is a Hazelcast client instance
  - `embedded` - this instance is embedded in another Java program.
 This will be the case when the JVM argument `hazelcast.tracking.server` is not set to `true`.

+In addition to the above, the hazelcast instance will overwrite any existing file in the configured location.
+To prevent this, the user can configure the file location using the placeholders in the same way they can be used when defining the file contents.
+For example, if the file name is configured as `Hazelcast-$HZ_INSTANCE_TRACKING{pid}-$HZ_INSTANCE_TRACKING{start_timestamp}.process`, the file name will contain the process ID and the creation time, making it unique every time the instance is started.
+The created file is not deleted on node shutdown.
+As such, it leaves a trace of instances started on a particular machine.
+The file creation process also is fail-safe meaning that the instance will proceed with starting even though it is unable to write the tracking file and the instance will only log a warning.

 ### Testing criteria